skippi/docspec/README.md

 ## Use Cases

-* Docspec integrates testing into your documentation.
+* Docspec encourages documentation by creating tests from it.
-* Docspec encourages documentation due to integrated testing.
+* Docspec encourages testing by reducing boilerplate code for test cases.
-* Docspec reduces boilerplate code for test cases.
+* Docspec encourages fast development by reducing boilerplate code for test cases.

 ## Installation